 If you’re keeping score, you might notice I’ve named ten songs out of twelve so far.
 And the two missing tracks are also the two singles released earlier in January 2021.
 Francis chose the best songs as his singles, and they really are the best ones he’s crafted to date.
 But to understand why, we need to set up a dichotomy.

 Earnest and Slick on Boy Pacific: “Roller Nights” and “Hold Me Again”

 When I talked to Francis about this album, I asked him first about a concept he called “being earnest, but also slick”.
 Here’s what he said about being Earnest:

 “Much like first tattoos, everyone’s first couple songs are meaningful.
 They’re earnest.
 You think, ‘This is me, I gotta put my heart on my sleeve.
 This is it.'”

 Now that it’s been three years cooking […] I realized that all my favourite artists have an element of being slightly removed from their art.
 They care, but they don’t really care […] The things that feel the least exciting to create could be the things that people like the most.”

 We might call the country-ish songs Earnest and the pop ones Slick, as Francis pours his soul into the folk roots but tries to let catchy ideas flow freely into pop hooks.

 I think “Roller Nights” has Earnest lyrics and Slick music, and “Hold Me Again” has Slick lyrics and Earnest music.
 They also transcend all three vibes from the back catalogue.

 On “Roller Nights”, his moody keys arrangement sets up a lyric that honours teen love.
-Henson lets the simple chords, or pedal points with one key note adding tension, do all the lifting.
+Francis lets the simple chords, or pedal points with one key note adding tension, do all the lifting.
 The music is poised, but the lyrics are heart-on-sleeve.